gucci-j/gucci-j.github.io/about.md

 ## Currently

-I am an NLP researcher and works at a company in Japan.
+I am an NLP researcher and work at a company in Japan.
 Formerly, I was a master's student at the University of Sheffield, where I obtained an MSc. in Computer Science with Speech and Language Processing (with Distinction).

 My curriculum vitae (CV) is available [here]({{ site.baseurl }}/resources/about/a_yamaguchi_cv.pdf).